 - 1. Pass the mandatory qualifying examinations for all first- and second-year courses.

-- 2. Pass the Pre-Clinical Clerkship (Clinical Skills) course by attending all didactic and skill-building sessions.
+- 2. Pass the Clinical Skills course by attending all didactic and skill-building sessions.

-- 3. Meet all requirements of the Interprofessional Longitudinal Clinical Experience (ILCE) program.
+- 3. Meet all requirements of the Interprofessional Longitudinal Clinical Experience (ILCE) and MCE courses.

-- 4. Achieve clinical competence as ascertained by the second-year OSCE assessment.
+- 4. Achieve clinical competence as ascertained by the OSCE assessment.